deeheber/koa-app/README.md

-# koa-single-resource-app
+# Koa Single Resource API
 Thought I'd experiment with using a different framework aside from Express.
-This is a single resource application that uses NodeJS, Koa, MongoDB, and Mongoose.
+This is a single resource API that uses NodeJS, Koa, MongoDB, and Mongoose.

 ### Directions to use
 1. `npm install` from the command line